thatstarryeyedgirl/GoalMind_BE/README.md

 1. Create a goal in the database
 2. Generate 5 random steps to help the user achieve it
 3. Return the goal and steps as a response
+4. Store goals and steps in database (PostgreSQL)
+5. Prevent duplicate goals for same user/message

 ## Features